Norwood Courthouse (former) Norwood, Adelaide

 Norwood Courthouse 1937 – former magistrate and police court

-The Norwood Courthouse building was constructed in 1937 and is adjacent to the Norwood Police Station.
+The Courthouse building was constructed in 1937 and is adjacent to the Norwood Police Station at 38 Osmond Terrace, Norwood, Adelaide.

 However Norwood had a magistrate’s court from earlier times.
 Typical local court matters brought by the police were charges of indecent behaviour in the locality, or for being found drunk in the streets of Norwood.1 On one occasion in 1912 the Norwood Magistrate’s order of a fine and costs for having used indecent language was the subject of an appeal to the Adelaide Local Court, at the Supreme Courthouse, on the grounds of an “irregularity”, reported The Register.